regorxxx/chroma.js/docs/src/index.md

 ### chroma.noHueAsZero
 #### (bNoHueAsZero=false)
-Some color spaces, like [HSL](#hsl), treat colors with no hue like black, white, or grays in a special way.
+**New (since [2.8.0](#280)):** Some color spaces, like [HSL](#hsl), treat colors with no hue like black, white, or grays in a special way.
 The default behavior is returning NaN in such cases (to maintain compatibility with old versions), but it can be changed to always output zero by setting a flag with this method.

 ```js
 chroma.noHueAsZero(false);